Neutralzz/RefQA/README.md

 	<p>Harvesting and Refining Question-Answer Pairs for Unsupervised QA</p>
 </h1>

-The implementation of the paper "Harvesting and Refining Question-Answer Pairs for Unsupervised QA"
+This repo contains the data, codes and models for the ACL2020 paper "Harvesting and Refining Question-Answer Pairs for Unsupervised QA".

+We will provide instructions and publish data and models within two weeks.